 What Is a Technology Adoption Strategy?

-A technology adoption strategy involves creating a framework to adopt any application seamlessly.
+A technology adoption strategy (not to be confused with digital adoption strategy) involves creating a framework to adopt any application seamlessly.
 This type of plan needs to enhance and account for the employee experience, improve users’ productivity, and deliver value to the business.
 Successful technology adoption will occur when employees can utilize all features of an application.

 But, apart from improving the business and employee experience, a technology adoption strategy has other benefits.